The Squatter's Daughter (1910 film): Reception

 Screenings were often accompanied by a lecture.

+Box office

 The movie was a popular success at the box office, breaking records in Sydney and Melbourne, and enjoying long runs throughout the country.
+In November 1910 it was reported that the film "is attracting crowded houses.
+On Saturday nights the place is hardly large enough to accommodate the crowds."

+UK release

-It achieved a cinema release in England, one of the first Australian films to do so.
+It secured a cinema release in England, marking it as one of the first Australian films to do so.
 Bert Bailey and Ken G. Hall tried to track down a copy of the movie when Hall directed a version in 1933 but was unsuccessful.
 No known copies of it exist today, and it is considered a lost film.

-The Perth Sunday Times called the film a "calamity in celluloid."